 Below is my list of materials:

 Makers or electronic hobbyist probably have many of these items (I did!) and only need to purchase a few.
 I did splurge for this project with the purchase of the multi-color momentary switches and the all-in-one LCD display with I2C backpack (I had them as separate items).
 I did not have a 4n25 optocoupler.

-The first step in my process was to use a regular breadboard to build the Tapuino based on Sweetlilmre’s original Fritzing file, as shown below:
+The first step in my process was to use a regular breadboard to build the Tapuino using Sweetlilmre’s original Fritzing file below:

 Afterward, I played around with the layout to streamline, and or, update part locations.
 Very little changed from the original because it was already efficient; however, I was able to locate updated Fritzing parts and took a different approach to labeling the cable connection.
 A Fritzing image of my layout is below as well as a download link for the original .fzz file.